Rick James and Neil Young's Band: The Story of the Mynah Birds

 “We hugged like long-lost brothers and shot the shit for hours. … Neil and I had great rapport — two wild artists who understood each other on the deepest level,” James says in Glow.

+The Mynah Birds also had a direct connection to James’ eventually success.
+In the mid-70s, after he recorded demos of the album that would become his breakthrough success, Come Get It, in Buffalo, he went back to Los Angeles to shop it around to record labels.
+He was determined, he says in Glow, to sign with anyone but Motown.

+But then he had a chance elevator run-in with a Motown producer, who greeted him with, “I’m Jeffrey Bowen.
+I met you during the Mynah Birds days in Detroit.”

-After more than a decade of trying to break through musically, Rick James signed with Motown as a solo act in the late ’70s and had a run of hits, culminating in the massive success of his 1981 album Street Sounds, which included the hits “Super Freak” (featuring The Temptations) and “Give It To Me.”
+After some haggling, James agreed to sign again with Motown, after more than a decade of trying to break into music.
+Come Get It was a hit, and James’ had a strong run that peaked with the massive success of his 1981 album Street Sounds, which included the hits “Super Freak” (featuring The Temptations) and “Give It To Me.”

 “You smoke a joint and write a song and next thing you know you’ve got a check in the mail,” he told People Magazine in 1982.

-Note: This story was originally published on Sept.
-2 and has been updated with more details about Morley Shelman and Rick James signing with Motown in the 1970s.